 What is WIC?

 "WIC" stands for Women, Infants and Children.
 WIC is the Special Supplemental Foods Program for Women, Infants and Children.
 WIC provides nutritious foods as well as nutrition counseling and education for its participants.
 It is a federally funded program of the United States Department of Agriculture.
 In New York State, WIC is part of the Department of Health.
+The Nassau County Department of Health WIC program has Registered Dieticians who provide participant centered nutrition education.
+Breastfeeding support and education are also available to WIC participants and is provided by Peer Counselors and an International Board Certified Lactation Consultant (IBCLC).

 Who is WIC for?